dllllb/pytorch-lifestream/docs/sequential_data_definition.md

 - in-memory augmentations and transformations

 ## Dataset
-`pytorch-lifeatream` provide multiple `torch.Dataset` implementations.
+`pytorch-lifeatream` provides multiple `torch.Dataset` implementations.
-Dataset item present single user information and can be a combination of:
+Dataset item presents a single user information and can be a combination of:

-- `record` - is a dictionary where kees are feature names and values are 1d-tensors with feature sequences.
+- `record` - is a dictionary where keys are feature names and values are 1d-tensors with feature sequences.
 Similar as data collected in lists.
 - `id` - how to identify a sequence
 - `target` - target value for supervised learning